s-gryt/sgryt.com/_posts/2025-06-21-ai-focus-notifications-automation.md

 ## Ever Launched an AI Task and Wondered, "Now What?"

 You kick off a long-running AI job, grab a coffee, maybe check your email, and before you know it, you've forgotten all about the task you started.
-I've been there—and I wanted a smarter, more efficient way to keep my workflow moving without missing a beat.
+I've been there - and I wanted a smarter, more efficient way to keep my workflow moving without missing a beat.

 ## The Opportunity: Optimizing Focus When Working with AI